Properties & Pathways

 A reserve fund is a sum of capital that investors might put aside for their investment – in addition to the purchase price and costs – to cater for both expected and unexpected events related to the smooth functioning of the investment and the assurance of continued cash flow into their pocket.

-Some investors have questioned the importance of a reserve fund… Just like some people have questioned the importance of seatbelts and helmets – especially if they’ve never needed to use any of them.
+Some investors question the importance of a reserve fund.
+Just like some people have questioned the importance of seatbelts and helmets – especially if they’ve never needed to use any of them.
 You might not see a reason why anything could go wrong with your commercial real estate investment.
 And that’s more reason to build an appropriate reserve to cater for the unknown.

 A reserve fund, with enough capital to service even the most unlikely event, will give you peace of mind that your investment will withstand anything Murphy’s Law might throw at it.